-- 18. Facing brick cavity walls on a brick plinth and damp proof course.
-At Nave a sandstone drip course matches the lintels and cills.
-The brick and bucket handle pointing are generally sound though a very few joints are part open at the E gable and on the W side of the Tower. - 19.
-Two signs of minor past movement are: - a narrow vertical crack L of the outer Vestry door down from the first Vestry window cill level through bricks and joints and - a vertical crack under the N Chancel middle cill, narrowing downward, suggesting past slight heave or spread to the E.
+- 22. Two signs of minor past movement are: - a narrow vertical crack L of the outer Vestry door down from the first Vestry window cill level through bricks and joints and - a vertical crack under the N Chancel middle cill, narrowing downward, suggesting past slight heave (para 10) or spread to the E.